Dumh1998/AWCA-Net/README.md

 We are delighted to share that our paper, **"High-precision Flood Change Detection with Lightweight SAR Transformer Network and Context-aware Attention for Enriched-diverse and Complex Flooding Scenarios"**, has been successfully accepted by the **ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS 2026)**.

+**We have officially released our code and dataset for public access**

 ## AWCA-Net
 ![Figure3](https://github.com/user-attachments/assets/b72b81f6-6960-43fd-a072-164f0cf4c628)